wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-autogrowshrink.md

 service to automatically grow and shrink Azure burst nodes or Azure VM compute nodes.
 Configure the service with a setting in the [HPC Pack IaaS deployment script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script) or manually set the **AutoGrowShrink** cluster property.
-See [What’s New in Microsoft HPC Pack 2012 R2 Update 2](https://technet.microsoft.com/zh-cn/library/mt269417.aspx).
+See [What's New in Microsoft HPC Pack 2012 R2 Update 2](https://technet.microsoft.com/zh-cn/library/mt269417.aspx).

 ## Prerequisites